manel1874/manel1874/README.md

 <a href="https://github.com/manel1874/stargazers"><img src="https://img.shields.io/github/stars/manel1874" alt="Stars Badge"/></a>
 -->

-I'm a husband, father of three, (amateur) tenor singer, and a Cryptography Engineer at [Nillion](https://nillion.com/).
+I'm a husband, father of three, (amateur) tenor singer, and a Cryptography Research Engineer at [Tectonic](https://tectonic.xyz/).

-- 🔭 I’m currently doing applied research in cryptography, focusing on MPC and zkTLS, while also developing [Nada](https://github.com/NillionNetwork/nada-dsl), a programming language for Secure Multiparty Computation.
+- 🪐 I’m currently doing applied research in post-quantum cryptography, focusing on its integration into web3 services and threshold signatures.

 - 🎓 I hold a Ph.D. in [Information Security](https://fenix.tecnico.ulisboa.pt/cursos/deaseginf/descricao) from the University of Lisbon, Técnico, under the supervision of [Dr. Paulo Mateus](https://sqig.math.ist.utl.pt/pmat/).
 I also earned an M.Sc. in [Applied Mathematics](https://www.imperial.ac.uk/study/courses/postgraduate-taught/applied-mathematics/) from Imperial College London, where I studied Condensed Matter Theory under the supervision of [Dr. Ryan Barnett](https://profiles.imperial.ac.uk/r.barnett/about).
 I hold a B.Sc. in [Applied Mathematics and Computation](https://fenix.tecnico.ulisboa.pt/cursos/lmac/curriculo) from Técnico, University of Lisbon.

+- 🔭 Previously, I was doing applied research in cryptography at [Nillion](https://nillion.com/), focusing on MPC and zkTLS, and developing [Nada](https://github.com/NillionNetwork/nada-dsl), a programming language for Secure Multiparty Computation.

-- 🧪 Previously, I was a Quantum Cryptography Researcher at [Tekever](https://www.tekever.com/), where I led the technical design and execution of research proposals at the intersection of Secure Multiparty Computation and Quantum Communication.
+- 🧪 I have been a Quantum Cryptography Researcher at [Tekever](https://www.tekever.com/), where I led the technical design and execution of research proposals at the intersection of Secure Multiparty Computation and Quantum Communication.
 I was also responsible for establishing R&D partnerships with institutions such as Thales, Imperial College London, and Fraunhofer HHI.

 ### 📝  Research articles